👁️

 Customers overwhelmingly liked the direction, but there was small nitpicks around presentation.

-The next step was ensuring that what was being designed really had met the goals that we set out to do.
-This was done through several customer calls were we went over the proposed designs and captured sentiment.
+The next step was ensuring the designs met the goals we set out to do.
+This was done through several customer calls where we went over the proposed designs and captured sentiment.

 A hitch in our journey